our sheep, farm & Shepherds

 Valerie Samutin founded Freedom Run Farm in 2011.
 After attempting to recreate the meal she enjoyed with her husband on their wedding night—roasted lamb, naturally—they were both disappointed with the quality of lamb that was available.
 Unable to find grass-fed, organic lamb proved to be a challenge, so Valerie set out to learn everything she could about lamb shepherding.

 She took a deep dive into not just lamb, but sustainable agriculture as well.
 When the desire became too much to bear, Valerie took the leap and ditched urban life in Chicago to set up shop in rural Kentucky.
 She started her farm and slowly grew her flock to about 100 heads.
-These sheep enjoy a quiet life in the pastures of Freedom Run Farm, foraging their own food in open space.
+Today, these sheep enjoy a quiet life foraging their own food in open pastures across America.

 Learn More About Kentucky’s Culinary Heritage.